vijay-shankaranand/tp/docs/UserGuide.md

 * A contact must have mandatory fields name, phone number, email and address
 * Email should be in the appropriate (@xxx.com) format
 * Phone number should be in appropriate (8-digit numeric) format
-* Only tags from tags list can be used for tagging a person
+* Only tags from tags list can be used for tagging a contact
 * A contact cannot be added if their phone number already exists
 * A contact cannot be added if their name already exists